tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 - A bit is stored in a capacitor
 - DRAM consists of capacitors that slowly leak their charge over time
 - This means they must be refreshed every few milliseconds to prevent data loss
+- DRAM is used as main memory
 - Advantages:
 	- Low power consumption
 	- Small area
 	- Low costs
+	- Each bit only needs one capacitor

 **Static RAM**

 - A bit is stored by 6 transistors working as a D flip-flop
+- It is very fast and used to build cache memory
+- Advantages
+	- Fast access
+	- Does not need to be refreshed
+- Disadvantages
+	- High power consumption
+	- Large area
+	- Each bit needs 6 transistors

+**Read only memory**

+- Data stored in chips which are non volatile (hold their data after power loss)